This post contains affiliate links that earn commissions for this website from qualifying purchases.

 We can compare The Da Vinci Code and its protagonist, Robert Langdon, to Indiana Jones, whose quests are fun but not nearly as deep or complex as Robert Langdon’s.
 We want to go on Indiana Jones’s adventure because we want to hang out with Indiana Jones — he’s an iconic character!
 We take the Da Vinci Code adventure for the sake of the quest itself; any character could serve as a guide.

 If you’re thinking about developing an iconic character, first ask whether it’s appropriate for your story.
-For example, skilled detectives might be interesting and likeable, but they’re rarely iconic, because in the mystery genre, we’re reading to solve the mystery more than we’re reading to spend time with a particular character.
+For example, skilled detectives might be interesting and likable, but they’re rarely iconic, because in the mystery genre, we’re reading to solve the mystery more than we’re reading to spend time with a particular character.
 For example, I like Harry Bosch just fine, but I didn’t read Michael Connelly’s books so I could spend time with Harry.
 I read to find out who did it.

 That doesn’t mean big, riveting, plot-driven tales can’t include iconic characters.
 But it’s worth considering whether you want your character to overshadow your plot or vice versa.
-Sometimes, the best stories are a good balance of compelling characters and plot.
+Sometimes the best stories are a good balance of compelling characters and plot.
 They may not be what we’d consider iconic, but they’re riveting enough.

 Studying Iconic Characters

 Peter Pan (Peter Pan): Everything about Peter Pan is iconic from his personality to the way he looks and the way he lives.
 Peter Pan is the boy who never grows up.
 He’s all about fun and adventure.
 He lives on an otherworldly island with his friends, the Lost Boys.
-But consider Peter Pan’s image, particularly the one popularized by the Disney Movie: he wears a green cap with a red feather in it, a green tunic and leggings.
+But consider Peter Pan’s image, particularly the one popularized by the Disney movie: he wears a green cap with a red feather in it, a green tunic and leggings.
 He’s got a knife on his belt and brown, pointy shoes.
 This ensemble is distinct and immediately recognizable.

 Dorothy (The Wonderful Wizard of Oz): Dorothy is one of the most iconic characters of all time, thanks to the 1929 film based on L. Frank Baum’s books.
 Let’s look at the movie for this one.
-Dorothy is a teenager but decidedly girly with her blue frock and braids.
+Dorothy is a teenager and decidedly girly with her blue frock and braids.
 She carries her little dog Toto around in a basket.
 And she’s wearing those sparkling red slippers!
 Dorothy’s ensemble is one of the most recognizable in popular culture.
-But despite her girlish appearance, Dorothy displays the kind of heroism that was rare to see in female characters back in those days.
+But despite her girlish appearance, Dorothy displays the kind of heroism that was rare in female characters back in those days.
 She liberates almost everyone she meets, kills the villain (the Wicked Witch of the West), unmasks the corrupt leader (the wizard himself), and in the end, learns that she’s had everything she needs to find her way home all along.
 Not only does this story feature an iconic character — it’s got adventure, iconic sidekicks, and was way ahead of its time.

 Indiana Jones (Raiders of the Lost Ark): I already mentioned Indie, so let’s look at what makes him so iconic.
 Like many other iconic characters, he goes against the grain.
 By day, he’s a handsome, refined professor in a tweed suit and spectacles.
-The rest of the time, he’s a daring adventurer who risks life and limb for ancient archeological artifacts.
+The rest of the time, he’s a daring adventurer who risks life and limb for ancient archaeological artifacts.
 His iconic status gets a lot of help from his banged-up brown fedora and trusty whip as well his trademark wisecracks.

 Iconic Characters Share Similarities